 Why is this website called Life and Lions?
 Good question!
 The “Life” is the easy part: my blog on different aspects on life, culture and church culture.
 Now for the Lions.

 As a child I grew up reading paperback books of cartoons: Peanuts (“Snoopy”), B.C., The Wizard of Id.
 Since then I’ve had a love of panel jokes featuring unlikely scenarios and terrible puns.
-So the plan is to have a go at some myself, which this page will host.
-With, initially, a cast of lions.
+When I started this website, the plan was to have a go at some myself with a cartoon featuring a cast of lions.
 Two-foot tall lions, to be more exact.

 Mewlton and “The Hunting of the White Wheel”

-Over three or four months, he has acquired a life of his own, with frequent stories of his adventures out on a raft on a nearby pond.
+Over the first three or four months, he acquired a life of his own, getting out and about in my area and frequently coming back with stories of his adventures out on a raft on a nearby pond.

 Then there was a day with lightning.